-Sustainabilism is an attitude to life that is starting to become more common.
-It is a reaction against ‘too much’ – too much stuff, too much advertising, too much information, too much work, too much stress, too much waste, too much of everything.
-The new attitude is that less is better because less is more – more time, more meaning, more freedom, more certainty, more quietude, more peace.
+Sustainabilism is an attitude to life that combines human well-being and environmental well-being.
+It is a response to ‘too much’ – too much stuff, too much advertising, too much information, too much work, too much stress, too much waste, too much of everything.
+Sustainabilism is the attitude is that less is better because less is more – more time, more meaning, more freedom, more certainty, more calm, more peace.
 It is about living a more essential life.

 Sustainabilism is an attitude that values the future as much as the present.
 The present is precious because time is so precious, there is only a finite amount of time and we should never waste it.
 Common regrets that people have on their deathbeds are that they had worked too much and spent too much time doing what others expected.